 Students must consult with an adviser in the Social Studies Education program before starting their certificate program.
 During their first semester, matriculated students are required to plan their program with a Social Studies Education adviser.
 All students must complete the 24-27-credit curriculum below.
-The LAST and CST examinations must be passed in order to take the Social Studies teaching methods courses.
-In order to be recommended for certification, candidates must pass the LAST, ATS-W, and CST examinations and complete the Social Studies Education Certificate with a 3.0 or better GPA, and meet any additional New York State requirements.
+The ALST and CST examinations must be passed in order to take the Social Studies teaching methods courses.
+In order to be recommended for certification, candidates must pass the remaining current certification examinations and complete the Social Studies Education Certificate with a 3.0 or better GPA, and meet any additional New York State requirements.